-- Contestants (including team alternates) may participate in only one national contest (i.e. quiz bowl, judging, hippology, etc.) per year. - After competing in a national contest, contestants (including team alternates) are ineligible to compete in the same contest again at the national level. - The contestant, his or her county 4-H staff member, and the State 4-H Leader must certify as follows on the application form or an accompanying memo: - This contestant has not participated in postsecondary coursework in the subject area of the national competition, nor has he or she participated in training for post-secondary competition in the subject area of the national 4-H competition."
-The following competitive events are available for senior 4-H members: - National 4-H Hippology Contest the top Senior Hippology team members will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado provided the top team's score is at least 60% of the total points possible. - National 4-H Horse Judging Top four individual Senior horse judges will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado provided the top team's score is at least 60% of the total points possible. - National 4-H Horse Quiz Bowl the top Horse Quiz Bowl team that consists of four Senior members will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver. - National 4-H Public Speaking Contest the top Senior receiving a purple in public speaking at the State 4-H Horse Show will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado. - National 4-H Individual Demonstration Contest the top Senior receiving a purple in individual demonstration at the State 4-H Horse Show will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado. - National 4-H Team Demonstration Contest the top Senior receiving a purple in team demonstration at the State 4-H Horse Show will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado.
+- Contestants (including team alternates) may participate in only one national contest (i.e. quiz bowl, judging, hippology, etc.) per year. - After competing in a national contest, contestants (including team alternates) are ineligible to compete in the same contest again at the national level. - The contestant, his or her county 4-H staff member, and the State 4-H Leader must certify as follows on the application form or an accompanying memo: - "This contestant has not participated in post-secondary coursework in the subject area of the national competition, nor has he or she participated in training for post-secondary competition in the subject area of the national 4-H competition."
+The following competitive events are available for senior 4-H members: - National 4-H Hippology Contest Top four senior individuals will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado. - National 4-H Horse Judging Top four individual senior horse judges will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado. - O National 4-H Horse Quiz Bowl Top Horse Quiz Bowl team will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver.
+In the event that a contestant can't attend the national contest or the top team included a Junior age member, they will be replaced with a national eligible member at the discretion of the State 4-H Office and the State 4-H Horse Committee.
+Preference will go to next high point individual senior. - O National 4-H Public Speaking Contest Top Senior receiving a purple in public speaking at the State 4-H Horse Show will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado. - O National 4-H Individual Demonstration Contest Top Senior receiving a purple in individual demonstration at the State 4-H Horse Show will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado. - National 4-H Team Demonstration Contest Top Senior receiving a purple in team demonstration at the State 4-H Horse Show will be eligible to represent South Dakota at the Western National 4-H Roundup in Denver, Colorado.